adila01/GoliathEnviousFX/README.md

 Use '--force' switch to force Goliath Envious to allow usage regardless of whether the GPU actually supports a given feature.
 This DOES NOT magically make features available but overrides the API hint that they are not supported.
 This does not allow coolbits control.
+For debug mostly.

 Use '--smionly' switch to not start the nvidia-settings update thread(lower CPU usage).
 The following Nvidia attributes WILL NOT be updated:

 * Performance Levels
+* Current PowerMizer Mode
 * Current Performance Level
 * PCIe Bandwidth Utilization
 * Video Engine Utilization